Analyzing Southern Missouri Bancorp (SMBC) & Its Peers

-Southern Missouri Bancorp (NASDAQ: SMBC) is one of 35 public companies in the “Savings institutions, except federal” industry, but how does it contrast to its rivals?
-We will compare Southern Missouri Bancorp to similar businesses based on the strength of its dividends, earnings, analyst recommendations, institutional ownership, risk, profitability and valuation.
+Southern Missouri Bancorp (NASDAQ: SMBC) is one of 35 public companies in the “Savings institutions, except federal” industry, but how does it compare to its competitors?
+We will compare Southern Missouri Bancorp to similar businesses based on the strength of its dividends, earnings, institutional ownership, analyst recommendations, risk, profitability and valuation.

 Risk & Volatility